 More on Text Searches

-Case - When you enter words into the Query box on the search page, the database will find occurrences of that word irrespective of case.
+Case - When you enter words into the Query box on the search page, the database will find occurrences of that word irrespective of upper or lower case.

 In other words, it does not matter whether the word is capitalized or not.